DMS-99/CoffeeBot/README.md

 2) Turn on the kettle

 ### What the robot does:
-1) Kettle heats up and is detected by the MQTT server
+1) Kettle heats up and is detected by the MQTT service
-2) MQTT server sends a signal to the process engine once the kettle reaches 100 °C
+2) MQTT service sends a signal to the process engine once the kettle reaches the desired temperature
-3) Robot starts the process automatically
+3) Engine starts the process automatically
 4) Robot picks up the kettle
 5) Robot pours water over the prepared V60
 6) Brewing is executed in 5 pouring rounds